fornullinbreak/arch-provision-with-ansible/README.md

 # arch-provision-with-ansible
 Arch linux installation provisioned with Ansible, for use with thinkpad x61, later for more general use

+## WARNING

+Ansible role is reseting layout of your /dev/sda drive,__YOU WILL LOSE YOUR DATA__,  make sure you look what playbook is doing and test it on virtual mashine first!!

+## What the script is doing ?
+Performs fresh installation of Arch linux.
+For now please look into playbooks.

+TODO: add more details

 ## Precondidtions
 1. You created Arch installation medium
 1. Machine is booted into installation ( machine on which you want to install and provision Arch linux, from now called BOX_A )